 The risk appetite and main risk areas are described based on the following categories:

-- Strategic risks - BAM takes a balanced approach on risk and reward to achieve its strategic objectives in terms of results and innovation and continues to invest in innovation through digital technologies and digital construction.
+- Strategic risks – BAM takes a balanced approach on risk and reward to achieve its strategic objectives in terms of results and innovation and continues to invest in innovation through digital and sustainable technologies and solutions.

 - Operational risks – BAM seeks to limit the risks that may jeopardise the execution of its business activities.